5-PATH®: Five Phase Advanced Transformational Hypnosis™ Overview

 The Age Regression session (Phase III) has provided us with great opportunities.
 The impact of the clients ISEs and SSE have been removed or reduced.
 You and the client have a much better understanding of the history of the problem/issue.
 And, most importantly to this phase, we know who the players are.
 We know about the people in our client's life that have been a part of the problem.
 In addition to gaining insight, and perhaps having been desensitized, the problem can be further healed by using forgiveness techniques.
 This provides for a reduction in emotion regarding the problem and a more complete releasing of the past, including the problem/issue.

 Do induction and deepening.

 Set up for "Chair Work" where the client can confront or communicate with the person who was the contributor to the problem, i.e., abuser, parent, rapist, etc.

 The situation is made so that the client will be completely safe in expressing her feelings (i.e., the offender cannot get out of a chair, etc.).

 The client is encouraged to express how she feels or felt about what happened.
 The client is greatly encouraged to really let it all out.

-Therapist then goes after the offender, similar to how the client did, but perhaps even stronger.
+Hypnotist then goes after the offender, similar to how the client did, but perhaps even stronger.

 This will often cause new insight in the client with regard to the situation to occur which will be useful in accomplishing the forgiveness.